Skip to content

 Marks & Spencer began in 1884 when a partnership between Michael Marks and Tom Spencer.
 Sometimes stylised M&S, this brand is a British retailer that specialises in food, clothing and homeware.
 Marks & Spencer has a large range of Furniture made in the UK.
 This ranges from sofas to dining tables.
 The brand is owned by Marks & Spencer Plc.

-For which criteria does Marks & Spencers perform poorly?
+For which criteria does Marks & Spencer perform poorly?

-In what areas does Marks & Spencers score well for its ethics?
+In what areas does Marks & Spencer score well for its ethics?

-Marks & Spencers Furniture receives a high score for its Environmental Report as the brand details targets on becoming Net Zero, using recycled packaging and also providing evidence of its progress.
-M&S has a page on wood sourcing stating that in 2019 85% of wood based materials used were FSC-Certified, recycled or from assessed sources, the brand was also awarded 3 trees.
+Marks & Spencer Furniture receives a high score for its Environmental Report as the brand details targets on becoming Net Zero, using recycled packaging and also providing evidence of its progress.

-How can Marks & Spencers improve its Ethical Rating?
+How can Marks & Spencer improve its Ethical Rating?

 The Ethical Rating of a brand is amalgamated from three categories by The Good Shopping Guide: the Environment, People and Animals.